jwlawson/qvmmi/README.md

 To run the code use either `mpirun` or `mpiexec` to start the program across a number of nodes.
 This requires that either the `mpirun` is called using its full path or that the MPI libraries are correctly referenced in `LD_LIBRARY_PATH`.

+Also ensure that libqv is in your library path, or compile statically.

 ###Example
 - `mpirun -np 4 qvmmi -f -d A3` runs the code on 4 cores and outputs all